-- 8. Where a matter is identified in Table 1 as 'not always reportable' to the OfS, or where an event or matter is not listed in Table 1, a provider will need to conduct the materiality test (see paragraphs 21 to 23 above) for the event or matter as it decides whether a report should be made.
+- need to make a decision about whether it should be reported, on the basis of the definition in the regulatory framework and the information in this guidance document. - 6.
+Table 1 does not contain an exhaustive list of reportable events and, again, a provider must consider the definition in the regulatory framework and the information in this guidance document as it discharges its reporting obligations in accordance with the Notice issued under condition F3. - 7.
+The list of events in Table 1 is grouped into themes to illustrate why the OfS may have an interest in a particular event or matter.
+This is for illustrative purposes only and it is likely to be the case that a particular event or matter is relevant to a number of themes.
+For example, a redundancy programme may be relevant to a provider's financial position and to the quality and standards of its courses. - 8.
+Where an example in Table 1 is not identified as 'always reportable' to the OfS (and is not 'always reportable' for that individual provider see paragraph 4 of this annex), or where an event or matter is not listed in Table 1, a provider will need to consider the materiality test as it decides whether a report should be made.
+The materiality test is explained further in this guidance document.
 We are clear that, for some events or matters, a provider will need to make a judgement about whether a report is required or not.
 That judgement may depend on a number of factors, including the size and complexity of a provider and the context in which an event or matter takes place.
 These contextual factors should be taken into account as a provider decides whether to report an event or not. - 9.
-To assist a provider in making decisions about reporting, Table 1 also provides further guidance about some common reportable events by setting out the factors that are likely to be relevant to a provider's judgement about complying with its reporting obligations.
+To assist a provider in making decisions about reporting, Table 1 also provides further guidance about some common events or matters that may, in principle, fall within the scope of our reporting requirements, by setting out the factors that are likely to be relevant to a provider's judgement about complying with its reporting obligations.

-Table 1: Non-exhaustive illustrative list of reportable events, which includes some events that are always reportable
+Table 1: Non-exhaustive, illustrative list of reportable events, which includes some events that are always reportable